-During 2006, there were 4 cases of HUS reported in Davis County.
-Three of the cases were linked to a nationwide outbreak of E. coli 0157:H7 associated with the consumption of raw spinach.
+During 2007, there were 4 cases of HUS reported in Davis County.
+Two of the cases reported were related to an E.coli 0157:H7 infection and no organisms were isolated in the remaining two cases.

 8% of those who are diagnosed with E.coli 0157:H7 will progress on to HUS (Hemolytic Uremic Syndrome) or TTP (Throbotic thrombocytopenic purpura).
 Other diseases or conditions may also cause HUS (pneumococcal pneumonia, pregnancy and/or postpartum, AIDS, and certain medications).
 Although most of the pediatric HUS cases are cause by E.coli 0157:H7, most of the adult TTP cases have an unknown etiology.